View the 2018 Journals Subscription Package for The American Journal of Sports Medicine and Sports Health.

 Authors may be asked to supply full supporting data for their study.
 If the author refuses this request, the paper will be rejected without further review.
 Cover letter, acknowledgments, and suggested reviewers are optional.
 If a paper has more than 5 authors, a cover letter detailing the contributions of all authors should be included in the appropriate box on the submission page.
 Only those involved in writing the paper should be included in the author line.
 Others should be listed as a footnote or acknowledgment.
 While there is no limit on the number of authors, no more than 12 will be listed on the masthead of the published article; additional authors will be listed at the end of the article.
-These authors will be indexed in Index Medicus as full authors
+These authors will be indexed in Index Medicus as full authors.

 Manuscript pages should be double-spaced with consecutive page numbers and continuous line numbers.
 The abstract should be included with the manuscript as well as being entered in the Metadata section (except for case reports, which do not require abstracts).
 Manuscripts should be 6000 words or fewer (including abstract and references).
 There are also limitations on figures, tables, and references; see guidelines below.
-The system handles most common word processing formats; however, Word and PDF are preferred.
+The system handles most common word processing formats; however, Word is preferred.

 Abstracts should summarize the contents of the article in 350 words or less.
 The abstract should be structured in the following format:

 Background: In one or two sentences, summarize the scientific body of knowledge surrounding your study and how this led to your investigation.